November 28, 2019

-I chose the three-seater Chord sofa making an instant impact with its smooth leather, button-back arm detail and sleek shape.
+I chose the three-seater Chord sofa, from the DFS Iconica range, making an instant impact with its smooth leather, button-back arm detail and sleek shape.
 I liked the use of leather on the sofa, and imagined how the material would patina with age.
 I wanted to create a room that would be authentic and built upon nostalgia and memories from far-flung adventures.
 Just like my own home, the space was filled with collected and treasured artefacts and lots of lovely greenery provided by the beautiful big leaves of Monstera Delicosia and other luscious jungle plants.

 The colours in the room help to give it an exotic feel, especially the bold terracotta tones that remind me of travelling in Central America.
 I brought along a throw from Morocco, a Kantha quilt from India and a mid-century vase from West Germany with those chunky Fat Lava glazes.
 I printed my Onyx Skyline wallpaper in putty and black to adorn a panel on the wall, and included one of my new Heronry cushions in natural linen.
 The eclectic look and mix-match of cultures and styles is where home is for me, and the magpie eye of any traveller can provide a room full of stories.
 Warm, big, earthy tones and big leaf plants give this mood its heart.